osquery/osquery/docs/wiki/deployment/remote.md

 Heroku maintains a great project called [Windmill](https://github.com/heroku/windmill), which implements the TLS remote settings API.
 It includes great documentation on compatibility, configuration, authentication, and enrollment.
 It is also a great place to start if you are considering writing an integration to the osquery remote settings API.

+[Doorman](https://github.com/mwielgoszewski/doorman) is another project that implements the TLS remote settings API.
+Doorman uses "tags", which can be applied to nodes, packs, and queries, in order to dynamically generate configurations for a unique set or all nodes being managed.
+Doorman also supports the distributed read and write API, allowing an administrator to schedule ad-hoc queries to be run immediately or in the future.

 **Remote settings testing**

 The most basic example of a server implementing the remote settings API is the [./tools/tests/test_http_server.py](https://github.com/facebook/osquery/blob/master/tools/tests/test_http_server.py) example script.
 Let's start this server and have **osqueryd** exercise the API: